afser10/immo-documentation-TEST/web-app/content/en/docs/help/faq.md

 ---
-title: "TEST1"
+title: "Furnished Floorplans Editor"
-description: "Answers to frequently asked questions."
+description: "In this section will be shown FF Editor."
-lead: "Answers to frequently asked questions."
+lead: "In this section will be shown FF Editor."
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00
 draft: false